 This is my first DSLR camera for beginners post.
 It’s exciting and fun to have a new camera and I want to explore and to share my journey with more and less experienced photographers.

 I have been wondering how to start using my own DSLR.
 Where do I look for help?
 How do I share the fun stuff as well as the complicated details?
 I need a ‘DSLR photography for beginners’ book’ and plenty of help.

-I want to take great pictures of the Dash Kitten Crew and to ensure the blog looks good across social media.
+Did you start with goals or did they develop over time?
+As I run Dash Kitten I want to take great pictures of the Cat Crew and to ensure the blog looks good across social media.
 A good picture gets attention so I have to learn basic photography techniques.

 I have a Canon EOS 1300D camera, so join me as I discover the best things for a newbie to know and places to learn.
 (Affiliate Link)

 NOTE I am using terminology that might be unfamiliar so I have added definitions* at the bottom of the post.